MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/setup-skills-assign-agents.md

 5. Select **Save**.

 After you save, the **Agents** section appears.
 In this section, you add the agents and rating value.
-To learn more, see [Assign agents to the skill](#assign-agents-to-skill)
+To learn more, see [Assign agents to the skill](#assign-agents-to-skill).

 ### Assign agents to skill

-1. Sign in to the **Omnichannel for Administrator** app.
+1. Sign in to the **Omnichannel Administration** app.

 2. Select **Skills** in under **Users & Queues** in the sitemap.